Real World Evidence

 Derived from data sources such as electronic health recourse, claims data, registries, and mobile devices, real world evidence (RWE) has the potential to bring innovative products to patients more quickly.
 Unlike randomized controlled trials (RCTs), which may not be representative of a general population due to strict inclusion and exclusion criteria, RWE may more closely identify how an investigational product will perform in a general population.
 To address the absence of widely accepted best practices for utilizing RWE, the MRCT Center began collaborating with Duke-Margolis Center for Health Policy to define a framework to establish best practices for utilizing RWE for regulatory decision-making.

-Further, the MRCT Center, in partnership with OptumLabs, designed project OPERAND (Observational Patient Evidence for Regulatory Science And uNderstanding Disease) to better inform the use of Real World Evidence (RWE) from retrospective observational studies in regulatory decision-making and medicine.
+Further, the MRCT Center, in partnership with OptumLabs, designed project OPERAND (Observational Patient Evidence for Regulatory Approval and uNderstanding Disease) to better inform the use of Real World Evidence (RWE) from retrospective observational studies in regulatory decision-making and medicine.

 The OPERAND project convened a technical expert panel (TEP) comprising key stakeholders from industry, academia, and regulators, to consider the principles behind, the methodology to draw upon, and the appropriate utilization of, observational data in regulatory review and approval and comparative effectiveness research.
 This is a project that will first use retrospective observational data to determine if such data can confirm previously published randomized clinical trial (RCT) results and, if successful, extend the use of the data for other potential applications.